bloom-works/organ-donation-reform/09_tissues.md

 Although many patients do benefit from tissue transplants every year, the industry has been plagued by safety issues, inadequate oversight, and little accountability for patients and their families.
-OPO leadership have consistently made choices to prioritize tissue recovery over organ procurement, such as directing staff resources to tissue procurement rather than organ procurement.
+Some OPO leadership have consistently made choices to prioritize tissue recovery over organ procurement, such as directing staff resources to tissue procurement rather than organ procurement.
 Decisions like this have a direct impact on the thousands of patients waiting for a lifesaving organ transplant.

 The tissue industry urgently needs regulatory changes to bring increased transparency and safety to a necessary—yet currently opaque and unsafe—system.